-Our top choices among the best shoes for metatarsalgia are:
+Our top choices among the best shoes for metatarsalgia this year are:

 Metatarsalgia (also known as stone bruise) is a painful condition caused by a compromised balance in the metatarsal bones.
 There is swelling in the ball of the foot that causes shooting pain in the forefoot and numbness in the toe.

 Metatarsalgia is a common malady that affects athletes who play high-impact sports that involve a lot of running and jumping.
 The quick take-off and change of direction in sports can cause a sudden transfer of force to the front of the foot causing it to be more prone to injury.